BMW 501: Donath

 Kurt Donath, technical director of BMW and general manager of the Milbertshofen factory, was soliciting manufacturers, including Ford and Simca, to produce their vehicles under licence.
 In particular, Donath was looking to produce old products under licence, so that he could buy tooling along with the licence.

 Böning

 While Donath was trying to find a car to build under licence, chief engineer Alfred Böning developed a prototype for a small economy car powered by a motorcycle engine.
 Called the BMW 331, the prototype used a 600 cc motorcycle engine, a four-speed gearbox, and a live rear axle.
-The body was designed by Peter Schimanowski and resembled a BMW 327 in miniature.
+The body was designed by Peter Szymanowski and resembled a BMW 327 in miniature.

 Grewenig

 The BMW 331 was proposed for production to the management, where it was vetoed by sales director Hanns Grewenig.
 Grewenig, a banker and former Opel plant manager, believed that BMW's small production capacity was best suited to luxury cars with high profit margins, similar to the cars BMW made just before the war.
 To this end, he had Böning and his team create the car that would become the 501.